Code-Institute-Submissions/Seaniboy2009-Project4v/README.md

 ![Header](https://res.cloudinary.com/dgj9rjuka/image/upload/v1674750360/Wireframe/mybookings_whmpmv.png)

 ## 4. Future features
-- ability for users to update there booking rather than over the phone
 - a UI layout of where the table are in the restaurant
 - a reminder function that sends the user an email 1 hour before the booking
 - ability of the app to combine tables together for larger group size